CrossRef/event-data-user-guide/event-data-manual.md

 #### Provenance

+Data comes from the Facebook API.

 #### Methodology

+The Facebook Agent polls against the Facebook API using the Internal List of Research Objects, using their DOIs, at a regular interval.

 #endif

 #### Coverage

-The Facebook source works by fetching counts for a selection of DOIs for Research Object that CED knows about.
+The Facebook Data Source works by fetching counts for a selection of DOIs for Research Object that CED knows about.
 See the Internal Research Object section.

 #### Freshness